RahulBRB/RahulBRB/README.md

 <br />

 I'm a second year Computer Science B.Tech student at SNU, New Town.
-Aspiring Software Engineer and a 2★ coder in CodeChef.
+Aspiring to be a Software Engineer and
 <br />

 I'm currently based in INDIA. 🇮🇳

 <br />
 I’m familiar with many computer tech.
 I also love learning new techs and using new tools.
-I just started to do competitive coding in CodeChef, it's fun!
+I just recently started doing competitive coding in CodeChef, it's fun!
 <br />
 <br />